-At the Block Captain level, you can choose two of What does OSA's PAC do?
-It supports candidates who the above and, in addition, either the OSA umbrella, the attractive OSA electric wall clock, the OSA tote bag, or the (coffee table sized) labor book "Ordinary People,
+At the Block Captain level, you can choose two of the above and, in addition, either the OSA umbrella, the attractive OSA electric wall clock, the OSA tote bag, or the (coffee table sized) labor book "Ordinary People, Extraordinary Lives" by Bernhardt and Bernstein.

-If you are able to manage the District Leader level, you can choose any three of the Committee Member If, however, our goals seem agreeable, please consider level premiums, and any two of the Block Captain level.
+If you are able to manage the District Leader level, you can choose any three of the Committee Member level premiums, and any two of the Block Captain level.

-If you wish to join the Inner Circle, you can choose any four premiums from the Committee Member level,
+If you wish to join the Inner Circle, you can choose any four premiums from the Committee Member level, plus all three of the Block Captain level.

-Should you choose to go the entire distance and There are five levels of membership based upon the become a Grand Poobah, you will be treated, once a year, to an evening at OSA with the union leadership and some of those elected officials whom we are backing.
+Should you choose to go the entire distance and become a Grand Poobah, you will be treated, once a year, to an evening at OSA with the union leadership and some of those elected officials whom we are backing.

-OSA Chair Bob Croghan (center) with former NY City Comptroller Scott Stringer and actress Scarlett Johansson.
+OSA Chair Bob Croghan (center) with New York City Comptroller Scott Stringer and actress Scarlett Johansson.

-Both Inner Circle and Grand Poobah memberships As is traditional, there are premiums.
-At the may also be invited on occasion to attend a "rubber chicken dinner" thrown by politicians to raise funds.
+Both Inner Circle and Grand Poobah memberships may also be invited on occasion to attend a "rubber chicken dinner" thrown by politicians to raise funds.
 These dinners are held in swell locations full of well-dressed folks who are very, very friendly.